HOMEPRODUCTSCOMPANYCONTACTFAQResearchDictionaryPharmaSign Up FREE or Login

 METHODS:

-We prospectively enrolled a multi-center North American cirrhosis inpatient cohort and collected admission and in-hospital data [grading per EASL-CLIF scoring system, acute kidney injury (AKI), infections (admission/nosocomial) and albumin use] in an era when terlipressin was not available in North America.
-Multi-variable regression to predict RF was performed using only admission day, and in-hospital events occurring prior to RF.
+We prospectively enrolled a multicenter North American cirrhosis inpatient cohort and collected admission and in-hospital data (grading per European Association for the Study of Liver-Chronic Liver Failure scoring system, acute kidney injury [AKI], infections [admission/nosocomial], and albumin use) in an era when terlipressin was not available in North America.
+Multivariable regression to predict RF was performed using only admission day and in-hospital events occurring before RF.

 RESULTS:

-In a multi-center inpatient cirrhosis study of patients not exposed to terlipressin, 15% patients developed RF.
-RF risk was highest in those admitted with AKI, had GI bleeding on admission and those who developed nosocomial infections, and other organ failures, or received albumin during their hospital course.
-Careful volume monitoring and preventing nosocomial respiratory infections, renal or circulatory failures could reduce this risk.
+In a multicenter inpatient cirrhosis study of patients not exposed to terlipressin, 15% of patients developed RF.
+RF risk was highest in those admitted with AKI, those who had GI bleeding on admission, and those who developed NI and other organ failures or received albumin during their hospital course.
+Careful volume monitoring and preventing nosocomial respiratory infections and renal or circulatory failures could reduce this risk.

 AuthorsJasmohan S Bajaj, Patrick S Kamath, K Rajender Reddy, Sumeet K Asrani, Andrew P Keaveny, Puneeta Tandon, Andres Duarte-Rojo, Matthew Kappus, Elizabeth Verna, Scott W Biggins, Hugo E Vargas, Somaya Albhaisi, Jawaid Shaw, Monica Dahiya, Natalia Filipek, Mohammad Amin Fallahzadeh, Kara Wegermann, Ricardo Cabello, Chinmay Bera, Paul Thuluvath, Brian Bush, Leroy R Thacker, Florence Wong